Premises Liability Attorneys Fulton, MO

 Fulton, MO Personal Injury Lawyers

 Premises liability attorneys in Fulton, MO.
-Property managers in Fulton, MO have an obligation to ensure their property is reasonably safe for people who are legally on it.
-Unfortunately, a lot of times they fail in that responsibility, and innocent people who did nothing wrong get hurt.
-When that happens, you need experienced Fulton, MO premises liability attorneys to get you the full financial recovery you are owed.
-At Halvorsen Klote, our attorneys are dedicated to offering injury victims the same excellent legal advocacy as large corporations and insurance companies.
-We take cases in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Call our premises liability attorneys today 866-382-4167 or fill out our online form for a no-risk, no-obligation consultation.
+Property managers in Fulton, MO have a responsibility to take reasonable steps to prevent people who enter the premises from becoming hurt.
+But too often, they neglect that duty, and good people are injured through no fault of their own.
+When that happens, you need dedicated Fulton, MO premises liability attorneys to fight for your rights.
+At Halvorsen Klote, our attorneys are devoted to offering injury victims the same excellent legal representation as large corporations and insurance companies.
+We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a complimentary consultation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-Both states treat premises liability fairly similarly: A property owner has a duty to inform people of or fix a "dangerous condition" they either were aware of or should have known of through reasonable care.
-If they don't, they are responsible for any injuries suffered as a result of the dangerous condition.
+Both states treat premises liability almost equally: A property owner has a responsibility to warn against or fix a "dangerous condition" they either were aware of or should have known of through reasonable care.
+If they don't, they can be held accountable for any injuries sustained as a result of the poorly maintained property.

-The states do differ in one key way, and it concerns the duty of care owed to different categories of visitors.
+The states do differ in one key aspect, related to the duty of care owed to different kinds of visitors.

 Types of Visitors in Fulton, MO Premises Liability Cases

 - Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
-This can include a customer in a retail store or someone watching a movie at a movie theater.
-Invitees can also be considered people on property the public is allowed to be on, such as recreational areas or a library.
-Property owners can be held accountable for an invitee's injuries caused by hazards they knew about or should have known about.
+This can include people dining at a restaurant or someone watching a movie at a movie theater.
+Invitees can also be considered people on property the public is allowed to be on, for example a park or a library.
+Those in control of the property are liable for an invitee's injuries caused by dangers they knew about or should have known about.

-- Licensees — A licensee is someone who is on the property with the owner's permission, but to the benefit of either solely the licensee or neither of them.
-This can mean a family member staying at your house, but the law might apply to someone who stopped into a grocery store just to ask for directions.
-In Illinois, licensees have the same legal protections as invitees.
+- Licensees — A licensee is someone who is on the property with the owner's consent, but there is no express financial benefit to either of them.
+These can be social guests, but the law might apply to someone who came into an establishment just to ask for directions.
+In Illinois, there is no legal distinction between invitees and licensees.
 In Missouri, property owners are only liable for dangers they knew about – not ones they "should have known about.

-- Trespassers — Trespassers are on the premises without consent of the property owner.
-Therefore, they do not have the same rights as people that are allowed to be there, meaning they can't make a claim for a financial recovery.
+- Trespassers — Trespassers are on the site illegally.
+Therefore, they do not have the same rights as the first two categories, meaning they can't sue the property owner to get compensated for their injuries.
 There are two exceptions:

-- Under the Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton misconduct."
-Meaning, if the owner intentionally created or allowed a danger to be there because they wanted to injure a trespasser, the trespasser may be able to sue the owner.
+- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a property owner can still be liable for a trespasser's injuries if the landowner acted with "willful and wanton misconduct."
+Meaning, if the owner created or maintained a hazardous condition because they wanted to injure a trespasser, the trespasser may be able to sue the owner.

-- Under the attractive nuisance principle, property owners might be liable if a child gets hurt while trespassing.
-An "attractive nuisance" is something that is likely to attract children.
-Examples could be swimming pools, ladders or power tools.
-If a child is injured by or because of an attractive nuisance, the child and their family can make a claim for compensation.
+- Under the attractive nuisance theory, property owners might be liable if a child gets hurt while trespassing.
+An "attractive nuisance" is something present on the property that could be alluring to a child.
+Examples could be swimming pools, trampolines or construction projects.
+In this instance, the child and their family can make a claim for a financial recovery.

 Do I Have a Premises Liability Claim in Fulton, MO?

-- Duty of care — Did the property owner or manager have a duty to protect you from unreasonable harm?
-The degree of the property owner's or manager's responsibility to keep you safe depends on what kind of visitor you are and what state you're in.
-Generally, anybody who is allowed to be on the property is owed a duty of care.
+- Duty of care — Did the property owner or manager owe you a duty of care to prevent unreasonable risks of injury?
+The extent of the property owner's or manager's responsibility to keep you safe depends on what kind of visitor you are and what state you're in.
+Typically, anybody who is allowed to be on the property is owed a duty of care.

-- Breach of duty — If they neglect their duty, that constitutes a breach of that responsibility.
-That could mean not mopping up a wet spot on the floor, or not roping off a section that isn't safe.
+- Breach of duty — If they fail in their obligation, that constitutes a breach of that duty.
+That could mean not mopping up a wet spot on the floor, or not putting a "wet floor" sign out.

 - Causation — Did the hazardous condition cause or contribute to your injuries?
-If you fell because you were running, you may not be able to show that the property owner was negligent.
-Similarly, if you didn't notice warning signs because you weren't looking where you were going, the property owner may argue that your inattention caused your injuries, not the hazard.
+If you fell because somebody ran into you, you may not be able to show that the property owner was negligent.
+Similarly, if you didn't see warning signs because you weren't looking where you were going, the property owner may argue that you were injured because you were distracted, not because of the dangerous condition.

-- Damages — In order to make a claim, you need to have suffered harm.
-Usually, you need to show financial harm, including lost wages and medical expenses, to get a financial recovery for how the injury affected you physically and mentally.
-If you sustained a bruise, but did not suffer any financial loss, you likely do not have enough to make a case.
+- Damages — To have a valid claim, you need to have suffered harm.
+Usually, you need to show economic loss, including lost wages and medical bills, to get a financial recovery for how the injury impacted you physically and emotionally.
+If you sustained a minor cut, but did not suffer any financial loss, you may not have a valid claim.

-Halvorsen Klote's Fulton, MO premises liability attorneys have taken on, proven and won these types of cases before.
-If you want to see if you have a case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys for free today at 866-382-4167.
+Halvorsen Klote's Fulton, MO premises liability attorneys have proven numerous premises liability claims.
+If you want to see if you have a case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.

 Most Common Premises Liability Lawsuit in Fulton, MO